Raspberry Pi Device Risks

 Advanced Persistent Threats with Raspberry Pi

-An Advanced Persistent Threat (APT) using a Raspberry Pi is a major security risk, particularly for government agencies and critical infrastructure.
-APTs, often linked to state-sponsored actors, allow hackers to infiltrate networks undetected, steal sensitive data, and potentially cause national security threats.
+An Advanced Persistent Threat using a Raspberry Pi is a significant Raspberry Pi security concern for government agencies and critical infrastructure.
+These state-sponsored attacks can infiltrate networks undetected, exfiltrate data, and threaten national security.
+Because of the low cost and high impact of these devices, they are often favored for sabotage in cyberwarfare.

 Raspberry Pi Risks and IoT